andrew-wilkes/cubic/README.md

 The *Scramble* button causes the cube faces to be rotated randomly to scramble the puzzle.

-The *Solve* button is intended to initiate a solving animation at a later date.
+The *Solve* button initiates a solving animation that may be stepped through, played, paused or stopped to learn how to solve a cube puzzle.

 *Copy Cube* copies that tile colors of the cube to the map.